AbeTodoroki/vtm-quiz/README.md

 ## License & legal note

 This is a fan-made quiz and not an official product of **White Wolf** or **Paradox Interactive**.
 Use non-commercially and respect the original IP.

+This quiz was heavely inspared in [The Official Knights Radiant Order Quiz](https://www.brandonsanderson.com/pages/official-knights-radiant-order-quiz).